scottlyttle/Web-Dev-Contract/web-development-contract.md

 <h4>In short</h4>

 <p>You, [CLIENT NAME] representing [CLIENT COMPANY], are hiring [SENDER COMPANY] to perform web development work for the estimated total price of [$ PROJECT VALUE] up to a maximum of [MAX PROJECT HOURS] as outlined in our previous correspondence.
-The agreed payment plan is at the end of this document and more detail on the services is provided is below.</p>
+The agreed payment plan is at the end of this document and more detail on the services is provided below.</p>

 <h4>What do both parties agree to do?</h4>